checkly/checkly-cli/CONTRIBUTING.md

 ## Running from source in a local folder

-You can use the current branch of the code against the any examples in the `/examples` directory for developing and debugging.
+You can use the current branch of the code against any examples in the `/examples` directory for developing and debugging.

 1. Go the `~/your_local_path` directory.
 2. Run `npm create checkly -- --template boilerplate-project`